RooHTaylor/PHP-Course/Introduction to PHP.md

 ?>
 ```

+## Dealing With Errors ##

+It's inevitable that at some point during your code writing you're going to make a mistake.
+Sometimes it's as simple as forgetting a semi-colon, while other times the whole logic of your application has a flaw.
+Understaning the different types of errors that are thrown by PHP makes the debugging process a much smoother experience.

 ## Functions, Parameters, and Return Values ##

 A major part of any programming language is functions.
 You'll also hear them referred to as methods.
 A function is a collection of instructions that preform a specific action.
 Basically, functions perform a specific function.